-The Group is exposed to fair value interest rate risk in relation to the lease liabilities.
-The Directors consider the fair value interest rate risk on the fixed rate lease liabilities is insignificant as the lease period are relatively short and the exposure is limited.
+The Group is exposed to fair value interest rate risk in relation to the lease liabilities, fixed-rate loans from a non-controlling interest and pledged bank deposits.

-The Group is also exposed to cash flow interest rate risk in relation to variable-rate bank balances.
+The Group is also exposed to cash flow interest rate risk in relation to variablerate bank balances, variable-rate loans from a non-controlling interest and bank borrowings.
 The Group's cash flow interest rate risk is mainly concentrated on the fluctuation of interest rates on bank balances.